celianlb/celianlb/README.md

 # Hey 👋

-I am Célian Lebacle and currently a first year Master's student at Digital Campus.
-I am a developer who would like to specialize in Front-End and work as a freelancer.
+I am Célian Lebacle and currently giving formation for students in web developpement and im also a free-lance front-end developper.

 <b>My favorite technologies</b>